Joaquim de Almeida

 Desperado December 31, 2019

-he iconic promotional posters for 1995’s terrific “Desperado” spoil the movie’s best shot.
-But when it arrives partway through the movie it’s so electric that it feels like we’re seeing it for the first time.
-Midway into the Mexico-set “Desperado,” which stars Antonio Banderas as the vengeful vigilante El Mariachi and Salma Hayek as his up-for-anything wingwoman Carolina, the feature’s leads beat up several toughs, the
+he iconic promotional posters for 1995’s terrific Desperado give away the movie’s best shot.
+But when it arrives partway through the film it’s so electric that it feels like we’re seeing it for the first time.
+Midway into the Mexico-set Desperado, which stars Antonio Banderas as the vengeful vigilante El Mariachi and Salma Hayek as his up-for-anything wingwoman Carolina, the feature’s leads beat up several toughs, with the

-melee moving across several rooftops.
+melee then moving across a succession of rooftops.
 The violent series of events concludes with an explosion.
-This, without hyperbole, materializes into one of the coolest shots I’ve seen in an action movie.
-As the bomb in question goes off behind them, Banderas and Hayek walk away in the opposite direction with their faces placid and their bodies composed.
+As the bomb in question goes off behind them, Banderas and Hayek walk in the opposite direction with their faces placid and their bodies composed.
 With the image comes an understanding that these heroes are so difficult to unsettle that a torrent of flames chasing after them might make either person say, if to directly face the fire, “oh, that.”

-There isn’t a whole lot of plot here.
-With hamster-wheel unavoidability, “Desperado” constitutes a bunch of action sequences broken up by platitudinous scenes which more or less revolve around a clever comic bit, a romantic interlude (courtesy of Banderas and Hayek), or an onslaught of exposition.
-But Rodriguez, like his eminent colleague and best friend Quentin Tarantino, has a good eye for atmosphere and can make the most simplistic of a gunfight and/or fists-only battle tango.
+There isn’t a lot of plot here.
+Desperado constitutes a bunch of action sequences broken up by conceptually platitudinous scenes which more or less revolve around a clever comic bit, a romantic interlude (courtesy of Banderas and Hayek), or an onslaught of exposition.
+But Rodriguez, like his eminent colleague and friend Quentin Tarantino (who also has a small role in the feature), has a good eye for atmosphere and can make the most simplistic of a gunfight and/or fists-only battle tango.
 It doesn’t matter if what he’s doing is foundationally traditional.
-He refreshes the familiar.
+He remixes familiarity.

-In reviews of the film published upon release you can tell that “Desperado” was considered run of the mill and sometimes even flatly insubstantial — a cheap thrill be damned that preferred carnage over soul.
-But to my eye the balance is just fine, and I think if “Desperado” were released now it would be a palliative change of pace from the big-budgeted, factorymade-feeling movies that tend to encompass mainstream action as of late.
-There’s a flesh-and-bloodedness to the spectacle of “Desperado” that energizes it.
-I hope that for its makers and stars, the burned hair and bonked heads were ultimately worth it.
-B+
+In reviews of the film published upon release, you can tell that Desperado was mostly considered flatly insubstantial — a cheap thrill that preferred carnage to soul.
+But to my eye the balance is fine, and I think if Desperado were released now it would be a palliative change of pace from the big-budgeted, factory-made-feeling movies that tend to encompass mainstream action as of late.
+There’s a flesh-and-bloodedness to the spectacle of Desperado that energizes it.
+I hope that for its makers and stars, the burned hair and bonked heads were worth it.
+A-